bartkemps/tring/README.md

 #### <code>[Ternary3.TernaryArray27](#ternary3ternaryarray27) **operator |**([Ternary3.Int27T](#ternary3int27t) value, [System.Func<Ternary3.Trit, Ternary3.Trit>](https://learn.microsoft.com/en-us/dotnet/api/system.func-2) operation)</code>

 >Applies a unary operation to each trit in this ternary number.
-This operation converts the number to a TernaryArray.
+This operation converts the number to a TritArray.
 >
 >**Parameters:**
 >- `value`: The ternary number to convert and operate on.